 It is designed for low-latency and loss-tolerating connections.
 UDP does not establish a connection before data transmission, allowing for faster communication by sending datagrams directly to the recipient without ensuring delivery or order.

-● Does not provide error checking or retransmission of lost packets.
+● Does not provide mechanisms for error checking or retransmission of lost packets, making it less reliable but faster.

 Characteristic | TCP (Transmission Control Protocol) | UDP (User Datagram Protocol) |